Katarzyna-SZ/REST_API_deployed_web_app/README.md

 }
 ```
 <a name='punkt3'>**📌 User autorization**</a>

-Applying previously set variables for authorization purposes.
-Some functionalities require user authorization.
-By filling in all the required data (or in this case appropriate collection variables) using Basic Auth authorization, we are able to perform the required requests and tests of other functionalities to which the user is authorized like for exemple adding a comment etc.
+- **Authorization Process:**
+   - Applying previously set variables is crucial for user authorization.
+We ensure that all necessary data, including collection variables, is appropriately filled in to meet the authorization requirements.
+Utilizing Basic Auth, we facilitate the authorization process.
+- **Execution of Authorized Functionalities:**
+   - Once the authorization process is completed, we gain the ability to execute requests and tests on authorized functionalities.
+These functionalities are accessible to the user based on their authorization level.
+- **Example Functionality:**
+   - For instance, one such authorized functionality could involve adding a comment.
+By following the authorization process, users can seamlessly access and utilize various features within the system.

 <a name='punkt4'>**📌 Test scripts - examples**</a>